 The first part of the M.A.
 Examination in Chinese will cover Chinese literature; the second part will focus on language (linguistics and philology) and texts.
 The examination should normally be taken no later than Autumn Quarter of the third year.

 4. Writing a thesis or two research papers

 Officially, it is only after passing the General Examination that the student will proceed to work on a thesis, but it is advisable for the student to start thinking about a topic of specialization and start working on it as soon as is practical.
 Alternatively, if the adviser approves, students can submit two in-depth research papers in lieu of one thesis.

 The M.A. thesis should make an original contribution to existing research in a given field and present it in a coherent form with the conventional scholarly apparatus.
 In this department, demonstrating the ability to work with primary sources in the language of specialization is a requirement of the thesis.

-In practical terms this means that the graduate student will go through a study process to familiarize him- or herself with the publications in the field of specialization, the major questions that are being (and could be) researched, and the methodological approaches to answering such questions.
+In practical terms this means that the graduate student will go through a study process to become familiar with the publications in the field of specialization, the major questions that are being (and could be) researched, and the methodological approaches to answering such questions.
 The end product of this process, the thesis itself, demonstrates the mastery of these materials and approaches.
 The M.A. thesis differs from the Ph.D. thesis in that it is narrower in scope, and it typically is comparable to a lengthy article rather than a book.

-Once the thesis is nearing completion, the student should apply for the Master's degree at the Graduate School office.
-Note that this has to be done within the first two weeks of the quarter in which the degree is expected to be conferred.
-The final revised version of the thesis has to be submitted to the Graduate School on the last day of that quarter.
+Once the thesis is nearing completion, the student should apply to the Graduate School for the Master's degree.
+The final revised version of the thesis has to be submitted to the Graduate School by the last day of the quarter.